Bagley, No. 5 Duke rout Notre Dame 88-70 in ACC tourney

 ”I’m definitely going to go to church on Sunday morning,” Farrell said.

-The undersized Fighting Irish had no answer for Bagley’s size, athleticism and rare leaping ability in the lane.
+The undersized Fighting Irish had no answer for Bagley’s athleticism and rare leaping ability in the lane at 6-foot-11.
 The ACC Player of the Year shot 15 for 23 and came within one point of his career high set against Texas in late November.
 It was his fourth game with at least 30 points and 15 rebounds.

 ”He’s one of the toughest players I’ve ever gone against.
 He’s really explosive,” Colson said. ”He deserved all the honors he got this year.”